 cat concatenates images into a larger image, just as the regular cat does with arrays.
-The difference is that it concatenates any image array parameters into a single image before joining its parameters.
-Thus, it always produces a single image (see Section 4.6).
+The difference is that it concatenates any image array inputs into a scalar image before joining its inputs.
+Thus, it always produces a scalar image (see Section 4.6).